 ‘Self’ is said in many different ways: it can mean separateness, immediate consciousness, mentality, essence, personhood, agency, the owner of one’s actions and states, self-conception, social identity, etc. I use ‘self’ to mean that thing, whatever it is, which is the subject of a human life, for which that life goes well or badly, and which is the thing known by the person with self-knowledge.

 I claim that the experience of self-discovery through taking on regular ascetic roles shows that we should understand that self as unchosen, seedlike, and initially opaque to itself.
 The self is unchosen in that we experience it as discovered not invented—and that’s an accurate experience, because we’re not self-creating.
 It is seedlike in that discovery can be a kind of waking, a germination: a beginning of growth from mere potential or capacity into expression and action.
 Or it can be a recognition of unfittingness—that these are not the circumstances in which I can self-realize, as O’Brien discovers.
 It is initially opaque in that self-discovery is work.
-It requires a gradual process of uncovering and expression, and to know oneself is an achievement which not everyone manages, and which, perhaps, no-one completes.
+It requires a gradual process of uncovering and expression, and to know oneself is an achievement which not everyone manages, and which, perhaps, no one completes.

 Objector: this is a metaphysically very costly account of the self.
 It seems to require some unified, unchanging, non-physical thing standing behind and owning all of the particular actions, experiences, and states of a human being.
 That is, it seems to be an appeal to a soul.

-Reply: it would be too costly, if I were claiming that the self is like that (that is, if I had a ‘further fact’ view about the self, in Parfit’s (1984) term).
+Reply: it would be too costly, if I were claiming that the self is like that (i.e. if I had a ‘further fact’ view about the self, in Parfit’s (1984) term).
 But I am not: all I am claiming is that the self has these three features, and I can be agnostic about how they’re realized.
 I can be perfectly happy with a reductionist account of the self, on which there is nothing more to it than the various physical and/or mental parts which make it up.
 I can be perfectly happy with the idea that a self just is a living, embodied human being.
 I do not need anything too metaphysically costly to claim what I am claiming.

 The Human Good

-In a slogan, ‘the good is the good of a self’: What’s good for some thing depends on what it is, so we can move from an account of the self to an account of the good.
+In a slogan, ‘the good is the good of a self’: what’s good for some thing depends on what it is, so we can move from an account of the self to an account of the good.
 For example, L. W. Sumner makes this move in his Welfare, Happiness, and Ethics (Sumner 1996): the self is essentially mental; so the good must be some mental state; and the obvious candidate is happiness.
 I make a parallel move, sharing Sumner’s structure but replacing his premise: the self is essentially seedlike, so the good must be its growth and flowering; that is, one’s self-realization.

 So, the relation of roles to the good is that taking on a transformative role is a method of self-discovery that makes deliberate movement towards one’s own good possible, because I cannot plan my route to a destination before knowing what that destination is.
 Roles are not just tools for achievement of what’s already out in the open, and not just creators of good.